Equivariant Electronic Hamiltonian Prediction with Many-Body Message Passing

 The node-wise message passing, used to obtain the atom-wise feature representation, is implemented by the MACE block.
 Similar to the implementation of the MACE interatomic potential~\citep{MACE}, the message-passing phase of atom $i$ produces an intermediate atom feature $A^{(t)}_{i}$ with 2-body interaction.
 For this, a message function, $\tilde{A}_{i,kl_{3}m_{3}}^{(t)}$, is produced by aggregation of the atomic neighborhood $\mathcal{N}(i)$ at layer $t$:

-where $R_{kl_{1}l_{2}l_{3}}^{(t)}$ is a learnable weight of each Clebsch-Gordan (CG) tensor product path, which is obtained by a multilayer perceptron (MLP) taking the interatomic distance $r_{ji}$ as input, $C_{l_{1}m_{1},l_{2}m_{2}}^{l_{3}m_{3}}$ is the CG coefficient to retain the equivariance of the CG tensor products, $Y_{l_{1}}^{m_{1}}(\hat{r}_{ji})$ is a spherical harmonic function of the interatomic vector $\hat{r}_{ji}$, where the hat indicates a unit vector.
+where $R_{kl_{1}l_{2}l_{3}}^{(t)}$ is a learnable weight of each Clebsch-Gordan (CG) tensor product path, which is obtained by a multilayer perceptron (MLP) taking the Bessel or Gaussian radial basis embedding of the interatomic distance $|\bm{r}_{ji}|$ as input, $C_{l_{1}m_{1},l_{2}m_{2}}^{l_{3}m_{3}}$ is the CG coefficient to retain the equivariance of the CG tensor products, $Y_{l_{1}}^{m_{1}}(\hat{\bm{r}}_{ji})$ is a spherical harmonic function of the interatomic vector $\hat{\bm{r}}_{ji}$, where the hat indicates a unit vector.
 The learnable weights $W_{k\tilde{k}l_{2}}^{(t)}$ linearly transform hidden states $h_{j,\tilde{k}l_{2}m_{2}}^{(t-1)}$ from a previous layer.
-Eq.~\ref{eqn: Geo TP} is implemented via a geometric tensor product (Geo TP) following the same formalism as NequIP \citep{nequip}, which has fewer paths compared to the fully connected tensor product (FC TP) and thus avoids overparameterization and computational overhead.
+Eq.~\ref{eqn: Geo TP} is implemented via a geometric tensor product (Geo TP) following the same formalism as NequIP \citep{nequip}.
+The Geo TP between irreps features and spherical harmonics is used to incorporate geometric information because it has fewer tensor product paths than the fully connected tensor product (FC TP), thereby avoiding overparameterization and computational overhead.
 This implementation is equivalent to the depth-wise tensor product in Equiformer \citep{Equiformer, Equiformerv2}.
 As a special case, in the first layer, Eq.~\ref{eqn: Geo TP} is simplified with $h_{j,\tilde{k}l_{2}m_{2}}^{(0)}$ being a one-hot embedding of the element $Z_j$.

 In interatomic potentials, only the energies as scalar outputs ($l=0$) are the final prediction results.
 For Hamiltonian predictions, we require irreps with higher degrees ($l>0$) to construct Hamiltonian subblocks with high numerical stability.
 To facilitate model convergence and numerical stability of the gradient, MACE-H directly adopts summation as the aggregation scheme without division by the average node degree (as used in MACE), and also employs the E(3) layer normalization operation in DeepH-E3 \citep{DeepH-E3}: